iled/gsimcli/docs/gui.rst

 ^^^^^^^^^^^^

 Show the first 10 lines of the loaded file.
-It is useful to double check the header existence and the variables order.
+It is useful to double check the existence of header lines and the variables order.

 When processing multiple networks, it will try to locate one of the data files of the selected network and display its first 10 lines.